Advisory and Structuring

 Investment Services Providers (ISPs)

-- Reception and transmission of orders in relation to one or more instruments;
+- Reception and transmission of orders to one or more instruments;

 - Execution of orders on behalf of other persons;

 - Management of Investments;